Go Back Up

 What Is a Commercial Access Control System?

 Keeping tabs on the workplace and its surroundings while monitoring employee performance can be a daunting task.
 Many organizations, especially large multi-location entities, will hire a private security company to do so.
 While this is helpful, it can also be costly and time-consuming.
-Utilizing an access control system with innovative features such as keycards, remote video monitoring, and intercom entrance systems work concurrently to deter trespassers, thefts, and other unsavory activities.
+Utilizing an access control system with innovative features such as keycards, remote video monitoring, and intercom entrance systems works concurrently to deter trespassers, thefts, and other unsavory activities.

 These also help restrict access to unauthorized areas and maintain optimal employee working hours.
 When used with security cameras and remote monitoring, access control systems can also assist department managers with personnel matters and customer disputes.